-I’m passionate about helping couples and they make up a large percentage of my practice.
+I absolutely love working with couples and they make up a large percentage of my practice.
 Many people entering couples counseling have concerns that the therapist will take someone’s “side”.
 When I work with couples I take a team viewpoint, meaning that either you both win or you both lose at having a healthy and satisfying relationship.
+There’s no way for just one of you to emerge from a conflict victorious.
 There is not a focus on blame.
 I help each person understand how they contribute to the dynamic of the relationship and encourage both personal and shared accountability when addressing problems.

 Common issues that I help with include communication problems, emotional and physical infidelity, emotional disengagement, sexual concerns, anger and resentment, parenting problems, and struggles with alcohol use.
 I also work with couples who are in the process of separating or need assistance determining if they want to separate.
 If your partner is ambivalent about counseling I can meet with just one of you to provide support and guidance in how to better manage the relationship.